 With respect to late homework:

-In addition to a comprehensive, face-to-face, final exam [1100-1250, Monday the 25th of April, in Rawl 135, you can expect to have weekly quizzes, administered by Megan during the Monday lab meetings.
+In addition to a comprehensive final exam, you can expect to have weekly quizzes.
 The most likely format for these quizzes is multiple choice and true-false, but it is possible that other formats will be used.
 You should check out Professor Karl's Tips for Students Taking Multiple Choice Tests before taking his quizzes.
 There will be time limits imposed -- that is, you must complete each quiz within a specified time period.

 The time limit for online quizzes is strictly enforced.
 If you go over the time limit, your answers will be automatically submitted.